If you’ve been thinking of adopting a

 Compared to other animals, cats are relatively independent.
 The Internet is packed with memes and images of cats who only want affection and attention whenever they need to receive it — many cats aren’t as needy as dogs, in this sense.
 They are generally easier to care for compared to their canine counterparts, but they still require some attention.

-I’ve decided to start with this because if you haven’t been a cat parent before, it might be a good idea to be aware of the things that you will have to pay for.
-Cats need:
+I’ve decided to start with this because if you haven’t been a

 - Food, water, litter, toys, beds, general care, and grooming supplies